jefdaj/jefdaj.github.io/src/posts/2021/03/03/source-code-for-this-blog/index.md

 It does one more clean build, checks out `master`, overwrites it with the current code, and pushes that to Github.
 I was wary of the magic at first, but it seems relatively safe.

-# Posts

-Each post is a folder with [an `index.md` like this][index] and possibly other
-files: pictures, standalone scripts you can download and run, etc.
-The post should contain links and instructions whenever you can do something non-obvious with them.
-Posting dates are based on the folder structure, and everything else is part of the Markdown header.

 [github]: https://github.com/jefdaj/jefdaj.github.io
 [master]: https://github.com/jefdaj/jefdaj.github.io/tree/master
 [develop]: https://github.com/jefdaj/jefdaj.github.io/tree/develop